Ukraine reports 300 died in Russian strike on theater

-In a vain attempt to protect those inside the grand, columned theater from missile and airstrikes that Russia has rained down on cities, an enormous inscription reading “CHILDREN” in Russian was posted outside the building and was visible from the air.
+In a vain attempt to protect those inside from missile and airstrikes that Russia has rained down on cities, an enormous inscription reading “CHILDREN” in Russian had been posted outside the grand, columned theater to make it visible from the air.

-Still, the emerging picture of gruesome casualties could refocus attention on the refusal thus far of countries from the NATO alliance to supply warplanes or fly patrols over Ukraine's airspace.
-The country's embattled president has repeatedly pleaded for those measures to protect against such strikes.
+Still, the emerging picture of gruesome casualties could refocus attention on the refusal thus far of countries from the NATO alliance to supply warplanes or fly patrols to protect Ukraine's airspace, despite repeated pleas from the country's embattled president.

-Soon after the attack, Ludmyla Denisova, the Ukrainian Parliament’s human rights commissioner, said more than 1,300 people had been inside, many whose homes were destroyed in Russia's siege of the city.
-The building had a relatively modern basement bomb shelter, and some survivors did emerge from the rubble after the attack.
+The scale of devastation in Mariupol, where bodies have laid unburied amid bomb craters and buildings have been hollowed out by relentless attacks, have made information difficult to obtain.
+But soon after the attack, the Ukrainian Parliament's human rights commissioner said more than 1,300 people had taken cover in the theater, many of them because their homes were destroyed in Russia's siege.
+The building had a basement bomb shelter, and some survivors did emerge from the rubble after the attack.

-The new reported death toll came a day after U.S. President Joe Biden and other leaders promised after meeting in Brussels that more military aid for Ukraine is coming.
-But they stopped short of providing heavy weaponry that Ukrainian President Volodymyr Zelenskyy wants.
-NATO nations fear that providing planes, tanks and other hardware that Zelenskyy says is urgently needed could increase the risk of them being drawn into direct conflict with Russia.
+The new reported death toll came a day after U.S. President Joe Biden and allied leaders promised that more military aid for Ukraine was coming.
+But they stopped short of providing the heavy weaponry that Ukrainian President Volodymyr Zelenskyy said is urgently needed.
+NATO nations fear that providing planes, tanks and the no-fly zone in Ukraine's airspace could increase the risk of them being drawn into direct conflict with Russia.

-But the U.S. and the European Union did announce a move to further squeeze Russia: a new partnership to reduce Europe's reliance on Russian energy and slowly squeeze off the billions of dollars the Kremlin gets from sales of fossil fuels.
+The U.S. and the European Union on Friday did announce a move to further squeeze Russia economically: a partnership to reduce Europe's reliance on Russian energy and slowly dry up the billions of dollars the Kremlin gets from sales of fossil fuels.

+Even without a direct conflict between Russian and NATO forces, Europe’s most serious security crisis since World War II pushed relations toward breaking point.
+The Kremlin is bristling at the tightening noose of sanctions around Russia's economy, currency and business leaders accused of being supportive of President Vladimir Putin.
+His foreign minister, Sergey Lavrov, on Friday characterized the Western pressure as “a real hybrid war, total war.”

+“And the goals are not hidden,” he continued, “they are declared publicly — to destroy, break, annihilate, strangle the Russian economy, and Russia on the whole.”

-Despite the efforts to target Russia's economy to push the Kremlin to change course, the misery for civilians grows ever more acute in cities that, day-by-day, increasingly resemble the ruins that Russian forces left behind in previous campaigns in Syria and Chechnya.
+In Ukrainian towns and cities that day-by-day increasingly resemble the ruins that Russian forces left behind in previous campaigns in Syria and Chechnya, the misery for civilians grows ever more acute.

 Those who can are trying to flee, emptying out their cities.
 In relentlessly shelled Kharkiv, mostly elderly women came to collect food and other urgent supplies.
 In the capital of Kyiv, ashes of the dead are piling up at the main crematorium because so many relatives have left, leaving urns unclaimed.

-Meanwhile, the vulnerable — the elderly, children and others unable to join millions of refugees heading westward — face food shortages in a country once known as the breadbasket for the world.
+Meanwhile, the vulnerable — the elderly, children and others unable to join millions heading westward — face food shortages in a country once known as the breadbasket for the world.

 Fidgeting with anticipation, a young girl in Kharkiv watched intently this week as a volunteer’s knife cut through a giant slab of cheese, carving out thick slices — one for each hungry person waiting stoically in line.